Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Introduction

-\looseness=-1 \glsunset{name} In this paper we introduce the \gls{name} algorithm, a method that can perform exploration in a search space that is autonomously learned at execution time, while also optimizing any possible discovered reward.
-As with \gls{ns}, this exploration is completely reward agnostic, but contrary to this method, once an area of the search space is discovered to contain a reward, \gls{name} performs a local search in this area with the goal to optimize the total obtained reward.
-This optimization is performed through \emph{emitters}, a concept introduced by \cite{fontaine2020covariance}, consisting in instances of reward-based \glspl{ea} used to perform local search in an area of the whole \gls{bs}.
-The idea of emitters was used in \gls{serene} \citep{paolo2021sparse} optimize any reward discovered during the search performed by \gls{ns}.
-At the same time, \gls{serene} still relies on an hand-designed \gls{bs} in which to perform the search. \gls{name} builds on \gls{serene} by removing this requirement thanks to the ideas introduced by \cite{paolo2020unsupervised} with the \gls{taxons} algorithm.
-This approach uses an \gls{ae} to learn the behavior space online while performing the search with minimal prior information from the part of the designer.
+\looseness=-1 \glsunset{name} In this paper, we introduce the \gls{name} algorithm, a method that can perform exploration in a search space that is autonomously learned at execution time, while also optimizing any possible discovered reward.
+As with \gls{ns}, this exploration is completely reward-agnostic, but contrary to this method, once an area of the search space is discovered to contain a reward, \gls{name} performs a local search in this area with the goal to optimize the total obtained reward.
+This optimization is performed through \emph{emitters}, a concept introduced by \cite{fontaine2020covariance}, consisting of instances of reward-based \glspl{ea} used to perform local search in an area of the whole \gls{bs}.
+The idea of emitters was used in \gls{serene} \citep{paolo2021sparse} to optimize any reward discovered during the search performed by \gls{ns}.
+At the same time, \gls{serene} still relies on a hand-designed behavior space in which to perform the search. \gls{name} builds on \gls{serene} by removing this requirement through the use of an \gls{ae} to learn the behavior space online while performing the search \cite{grillotti2021unsupervised, paolo2020unsupervised}.

-\looseness=-1 \glsreset{name} \gls{name} deals with sparse reward problems by separating the exploration and the learning of the unknown search space from the exploitation of any possible reward through an alternating two-steps process.
+\looseness=-1 \glsreset{name} \gls{name} deals with sparse reward problems by separating the exploration and the learning of the unknown search space from the exploitation of any possible reward through an alternating two-step process.
 In the first step, the algorithm explores the search space guided by the low-dimensional representation of the policies behavior given by the \gls{ae}.
 At the same time, this representation is learned by training the \gls{ae} on the data collected during the evaluation of the discovered policies.
-When rewards are found, they are exploited in the second step through the use of \emph{emitters}, in a way similar to what \gls{serene} \citep{paolo2021sparse} does.
+When rewards are found, they are exploited in the second step through the use of \emph{emitters}, in a way similar to \gls{serene} \citep{paolo2021sparse}.
+The clear separation between exploration and exploitation has many advantages.
+The two processes often push the optimization in different directions: exploration requires trying as many things as possible, while exploitation requires getting better at the things we already know.
+Working on them separately, then allows doing both without degrading performances, as it can happen in multi-objective approaches like NSGA-II \citep{paolo2021sparse}.
+Moreover, the decoupling of exploration from exploitation enables using different strategies for either of the two processes in a more modular approach.